javawizard/parcon/parcon/docs/parcon-tutorial.md

 ### Download

-See <a href="parcon-download.html">here</a> for information on how to download/install Parcon (which will include Pargen and Static).
+See <a href="parcon-download.html">the downloads page</a> for information on how to download/install Parcon, Pargen, and Static.

 ### Documentation